 The players received a deserved ovation as they sat for their post-match debrief out on the pitch.
 Howie Hall also got a rendition of “Happy Birthday” as the players went down the tunnel.
 They seemed in good form in the bar afterwards.

-Dorchester had been excellent hosts.
-They even brought rolls round to visiting fans after the match while we watched the opening stages of Chelsea v Liverpool.
+Dorchester had been an excellent host.
+They even brought rolls around to visiting fans after the match while we watched the opening stages of Chelsea v Liverpool.
 I was shattered and stuck to Lucozade.
 I really must have been tired.

 Before we set off on the return journey, manager Gray and a couple of the other lads went into the Tesco’s next door and came back with beers and soft drinks.
 The manager came round the coach and offered each fan a beer.